learn-academy-2021-charlie/week-3-assessment-CSapien08/interview-questions.md

   Your answer: An anonymous function is a function that does not have a name or it is declared without a name.
 I see it mainly being used as a shortcut inside of already defined functions.

-  Researched answer: It is in face a function without a name.
+  Researched answer: It is in fact a function without a name.
 They are not accessible after it is declared and strange behavior happens when its used by itself and not inside a defined funtion.

 ## Looking Ahead: Terms for Next Week